vestrel00/contacts-android/howto/howto-query-contacts-advanced.md

 ## Specifying Accounts

-To limit the search to only those RawContacts associated with one of the given accounts,
+To limit the search to only those contacts associated with one of the given accounts,

 ```kotlin
 .accounts(accounts)